VzPI/pipeline-mapper/README.md

 	- scripts/bundle.min.js
 	- stylesheets/bundle.min.css

 These are all of the assets that a user needs to run the application.
 The only feature that is not cached is the set of map tiles which, while helping to provide context to the map area, are not a necessity.
 When maptiles are not available, the map container will default to a black background, but the core map features - alignment, 100' grid, mile markers, roads, and drilling locations - will still be visible and the location functionality will still work.

+After the user first visits the app's url, the app cache is set up and the targeted resources are added to it - a user can test that the assets have been added by switching their mobile device to 'airplane' mode and refreshing the page - the geometry should still load, but some or all map tiles will be missing.

+A user can clear their application cache by clearing the browser history.

 NOTE - the HTML application cache feature is deprecated and slated for eventual removal from browsers.
 However, it is still widely supported, and the replacement technology (JavaScript service workers) is still considered experimental and not supported on all browsers.